-Alcohol consumption causes a number of marked changes in behavior.
-Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.
+Alcohol use causes a number of marked changes in behavior.
+Even small amounts significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident or face criminal consequences.
 Moderate to high doses of alcohol cause marked impairments in higher mental functions, severely altering a person’s ability to learn and remember information.
 Very high doses cause respiratory depression and death.
 If combined with other depressants of the central nervous system, much lower doses of alcohol will produce the effects just described.

-Common side-effects of alcohol consumption include digestive complaints and sleep problems and may adversely affect a student’s academic performance.
-Because alcohol increases aggression, excessive consumption may lead to fighting, vandalism, criminal mischief, and verbal abuse.
-Alcohol abuse often plays a role in unwanted pregnancies and acquaintance rape.
-University of Iowa students who consume excessive amounts of alcohol have reported suffering from hangovers, missing class and/or work, and engaging in sexual intercourse as a result of drinking alcohol.
+Common side-effects of alcohol use include digestive complaints, sleep problems and adverse affects on a student’s academic performance.
+Because alcohol may increase aggression, excessive use may lead to fighting, vandalism, criminal mischief, and verbal abuse.
+Alcohol use often plays a role in sexual violence.
+University of Iowa students who use excessive amounts of alcohol have reported suffering from hangovers, missing class and/or work, and engaging in high-risk sexual behavior.

-The health risks associated with specific narcotics, depressants, stimulants, hallucinogens, and cannabis (including marijuana) are explained in Table A.
+The health risks associated with specific narcotics, depressants, stimulants, hallucinogens, and cannabis are explained in Table A.

 Alcohol and Other Drug Education Services Available to Students

-To assist students whose substance-related behavior may be causing legal, psychological, physical, or social problems, or jeopardizing their student status, the University maintains the student Substance Assistance Program, a component of Student Health and Wellness.
+To assist students whose substance-related behavior may be causing legal, academic, psychological, physical, or social problems, or jeopardizing their student status, the University maintains Alcohol and Drug Support, a component of Student Wellness.
 Services include substance abuse assessment and referral, outreach, education, and BASICS counseling.
-Students with concerns or questions are encouraged to contact Student Wellness at 319-335-8394 and talk with a counselor or Health Educator.
+Students with concerns or questions are encouraged to contact Student Wellness at 319-335-8394 and talk with a counselor or Behavioral Health Consultant.

 Alcoholic beverages may not be consumed, possessed, distributed, or sold on campus without specific authorization.
-Student consumption of alcoholic beverages is prohibited on campus except as hereafter provided.
+Student use of alcoholic beverages is prohibited on campus except as follows:

 Students who are 21 years of age may purchase and consume alcoholic beverages in the Iowa Memorial Union or within other restricted areas of campus described in the Alcohol Beverage Service Guidelines in the University of Iowa Operations Manual V.26.

-For purposes of this policy, any event held on property owned or controlled by a recognized student organization is considered to be an event sponsored by the organization.
-Recognized student organizations which own, lease, or otherwise control private property are responsible for ensuring that federal, state and local laws are observed at all times on their property.
-A chapter-sponsored event held at a third party venue with a liquor license must conform to any rules established by the relevant governing body (Interfraternity Council, Multicultural Greek Council, National Pan-Hellenic Council, or Panhellenic Council).
+For purposes of this policy, any event held on property owned or controlled by a registered student organization is considered to be an event sponsored by the organization.
+Registered student organizations which own, lease, or otherwise control private property are responsible for ensuring that federal, state and local laws are observed at all times on their property.
+A fraternity or sorority chapter-sponsored event held at a third-party venue with a liquor license must conform to any rules established by the relevant governing body (Interfraternity Council, Multicultural Greek Council, National Pan-Hellenic Council, or Panhellenic Council).

 Illegal Drugs other than Alcohol

-Students may not consume, possess, distribute, or sell illegal drugs on campus without specific authorization.
-The list of prohibited activity includes but is not limited to medications legally prescribed to one individual which are consumed by another individual without explicit permission from the physician who prescribed the medication.
+Students may not consume, possess, distribute, or sell illegal drugs on campus.
+The list of prohibited activity includes but is not limited to medications legally prescribed to one individual which are consumed by another individual without explicit permission from the health care provider who prescribed the medication.
 The unauthorized use of prescription drugs -- consuming, possessing, distributing, or selling – is prohibited.
 University policy also prohibits possession of drug paraphernalia.

 Illegal drug trafficking, including the sale, manufacture, distribution, or administration of illegal drugs, is viewed as a clear and present danger to the University community.
-Any student found to have sold, manufactured, distributed, or administered illegal drugs may be suspended or expelled (see Student Misconduct Procedure).
+Any student found to have sold, manufactured, distributed, or administered illegal drugs may be suspended or expelled.
 Students who violate the rights of others while under the influence of alcohol or drugs face serious disciplinary action up to and including suspension or expulsion.

-Reports of illegal drug use on campus should be directed to the Department of Public Safety.
-Drug violations which occur off campus are investigated by the law enforcement agency in the jurisdiction in which the alleged illegal activity occurred.
-In the residence halls, residence hall staff members will investigate reports of drug use and may report to the Department of Public Safety.
-The Department of Public Safety, the Office of the Dean of Students, and University Housing publish a summary of drug-related complaints in their periodic reports.
+Reports of illegal drug or alcohol use on campus should be directed to the Department of Public Safety.
+Violations that occur off campus typically are investigated by the law enforcement agency in the jurisdiction in which the alleged illegal activity occurred.
+In the residence halls, residence hall staff members will investigate reports of drug or alcohol use and may report to the Department of Public Safety.
+The Department of Public Safety, the Office of Student Accountability, and University Housing publish a summary of alcohol- and drug-related complaints in their periodic reports.

 Both state and federal laws prohibit distribution of, manufacture of, or possession with intent to distribute a controlled substance or a counterfeit controlled substance.
-State penalties range from 6 months to life confinement and a fine of $1,000 to $1,000,000 depending upon the type and quantity of drug involved.
-Conviction may also result in the loss of state and federal benefits, such as grants, schools loan, or work assistance, during the time periods required by federal law.
+State penalties range from 6 months to life confinement and a fine of $430 to $1,000,000 depending upon the type and quantity of drug involved.
+Conviction may also result in the loss of state and federal benefits, such as grants, school loans, or work assistance, during the time periods required by federal law.
 Specific drugs, amounts, and penalties are described in Iowa Code § 124 and summarized in Table C.

 The maximum term and fine increase significantly if state or federal penalty enhancement rules apply.
 Factors which raise maximum penalties under Federal penalty enhancement rules include death or serious bodily injury; prior drug conviction; placing at risk or distributing a drug to a person under 21 years old; using a person under 18 years of age to assist in the drug violation; and distributing or manufacturing a drug within 1,000 feet of school property, including the University of Iowa campus.
 Penalty enhancement rules apply to defendants age 18 years or older.
 Factors which raise maximum penalties under state penalty enhancement rules include using firearms or dangerous weapons in the commission of the offense; distributing or possessing with intent to distribute within 1,000 feet of school, public pool, or recreation center.